eda-ricercatore/admin-notes/skill-set/semi-technical-roles/mgt-info-systems.md

 Skill set for management of information systems, MIS, including data analyst roles:
 + ***Refactor SQL code based on our best-in-class, in-house style guide.***
 + GraphQL experience is a plus
++ Knowledge of integration of other enterprise systems (e.g., ERP, EAM, CRM, SCM)
 + database systems:
 	- PostgreSQL database management system
 + Interact with MySQL data stores and NSQ messaging queues.
++ data analyst skills:
+	- A working knowledge of SQL, specifically involving coding your own queries and running programs on platforms such as Qubole
+	- Experience with marketing tools such as Tableau, Sendgrid, Wordpress, Instapages, and PyCharm preferred
 + Senior Data Integration Solution Architect
 	- Join us as we pursue our disruptive new vision to make machine data accessible, usable, and valuable to everyone.
 We are a company filled with people who are passionate about our product and seek to deliver the best experience for our customers.
 At Splunk, we’re committed to our work, customers, having fun, and most importantly, to each other’s success.
 Learn more about Splunk careers and how you can become a part of our journey!
 	- As a Senior Solution Architect within the Enterprise Architecture group, you will play an important role in the success of our data integration strategy that directly impacts critical internal business processes that run our $3B+ and growing business.
 You will be responsible for defining the overall solution and technical architecture for our data integration platform that meets our vision for a Programmable Enterprise, while providing data integration solutions and expertise for a variety of complex internal business scenarios across the enterprise.
 You will need to apply your deep knowledge of ​data integration technologies, expertise with integration design patterns, and business application integration experience.
 To be successful you will have to balance priorities, collaborate with senior leaders, and present to executives while delivering within an agile delivery framework to meet key performance indicators.